Previous versions of the ONIX codelists are still available: Issue 36.

 - Click on a code description to reveal these ‘descendant’ codes

 - Indentation indicates the ancestors and descendants of a code

 - Click on the ✽ or ? to see or hide the usage notes

 - Search for text in code descriptions (for example ‘paperback’) using the search field at the top

 - Searches are not case-sensitive, and search both the code headings and any notes

 - You don’t need to use complete words (eg ‘paperb’)

 - You can also search for ONIX XML data elements (eg ‘<ProductIDType>’) or by codelist number

-- Click on a search result to see it ‘in context’ with its ancestor and descendant codes
+- Click on a search result to see it ‘in context’ with its parent or child codes

 - A click on ‘Heading’ or a blank search returns you to the top level of the hierarchy